Ingress

 Ingress is a separate kind whereas LoadBalancer is a type of Service.

-A Kubernetes service is anything that's used to reach a set of pods.
-It can be a load balancer, a cluster IP or a node port.
-This is always a L4 based routing.
-Whereas an ingress is a separate resource that defines rules for routing external HTTP/S traffic to services within the cluster.
-This is always a L7 based routing.
+A Kubernetes service is anything used to reach a set of pods.
+It can be a load balancer, a cluster IP, or a node port.
+This is always L4 routing.
+An ingress is a separate resource.
+It defines rules to route external HTTP/S traffic to services in the cluster.
+This is always L7 routing.

 Ingress is a separate kind whereas LoadBalancer is a type of Service.

-What's more confusing is some Ingress controllers also create load balancers.
+What confuses more is that some Ingress controllers also create load balancers.

-For example, when you create an ingress resource in a cloud provider like AWS or GCP, the ingress controller will also create an external load balancer to route traffic to the cluster.
+For example, create an ingress resource on a cloud provider like AWS or GCP.
+The ingress controller then also creates an external load balancer to route traffic to the cluster.

 In case of cloud providers,

-- Ingress controller runs inside cluster but creates the resource of type LoadBalancer outside the cluster.
+- The Ingress controller runs inside the cluster.
+But it creates a LoadBalancer resource outside the cluster.

-- Even though it's only an Ingress resource created, the controller creates an external LoadBalancer service to route traffic to the cluster.
+- You create only an Ingress resource.
+But the controller still makes an external LoadBalancer service to route traffic to the cluster.

-To clear this confusion, we must see what the Ingress controller implementation is doing.
-Check what changes does it implement when an Ingress resource is created.
+To clear this up, see what the Ingress controller actually does.
+Check what it changes when an Ingress resource is created.